open-eid/digidoc4j/README.md

 * Has **.asics** or **.scs** extension
 * Container associates one data file with either:
   - one signature file containing one or more XAdES detached digital signature(s) that apply to it; or
-  - one time assertion file containing a time assertion that apply to it.
+  - one or more time assertion file(s) containing a time assertion that apply to it.
-* This format is used for timestamping the old DDOC containers in order to prove the inviolability of documents.
+* This format is used for timestamping the old DDOC containers in order to prove the integrity of documents.
+* Starting from DigiDoc4j version **6.0.0-RC.1**, this format is also supported for timestamping ASiC and BDOC containers in order to prove the integrity of their contents.

 # DDOC container format
 * Has **.ddoc** extension